CedricLeon/Survey_RS-ML-FPGA/README.md

 #### Setting up Zotero
 For organization's sake, we recommend creating new collections at each step of your processing, for example when importing the records in Zotero.
-If you want to collaborate directly on the Zotero collection, have a look at @TODO add link to shared collections Finally, Zotero's tags have a color system.
+If you want to collaborate directly on the Zotero collection, have a look at @TODO add link to shared collections Finally, Zotero's tags have a color system which can come really handy when several authors read the articles.

 #### Accessing Zotero's API
 Before any coding you should obtain a couple information, mainly: Your private Zotero API Key accessible here @TODO: add link.